platformsh/platformsh-docs/docs/src/guides/quarkus/deploy.md

  ./mvnw package
 ```

-We've finished the application, and it is ready to run.
+You've finished the application, and it is ready to run.
 Be prepared to see how fast this application starts.

 ```java
 java -jar target/file.jar